s0undt3ch/sw-engineering-challenge/README.md

 # Software Engineering Challenge, by Bloqit

 Yesterday morning, when we showed up to work at 9ish, we noticed that all our codebases suddenly **disappeared** (yes, including the "serverless" stuff) and, to make matters worse, all our staff had a strong and collective case of amnesia (which, funny enough, only extends to the work-related subjects).
-Our CTO Ricardo, though, still has some flashes of our domain model.
+Our CTO, though, still has some flashes of our domain model.
 He vaguely remembers that we had a thing called `Bloq`, which each contained many `Lockers` (doors), which, in turn, could contain a thing called `Rent` (parcel) from time to time.
 After this short description, our engineering team also started to have some memory flashes and managed to put together some basic properties of each entity:

 ```graphql
 enum RentStatus {